hapijs/catbox-memory/README.md

 =============

 Memory adapter for [catbox](https://github.com/hapijs/catbox).
 This adapter is not designed to share a common cache between multiple processes (e.g. in a cluster mode).
+It uses a single interval timeout to look for expired records and clean them from memory.

 Lead Maintainer - [Wyatt Preul](https://github.com/geek)